Planning your first trip to Disneyland? That's so exciting!!

 Most families get to Disneyland by flying or driving their own car.

-We usually drive our own car because it's less expensive than flying our family of four from Salt Lake City to Southern California.
-And then we have our own car to go to the beach or go to the grocery store when we get there.
+We usually drive our car because it's less expensive than flying our family of four from Salt Lake City to Southern California.
+And then we have a car to go to the beach or go to the grocery store when we get there.

 When we fly, I shop for fares into Orange County, Long Beach, or LAX airports.
 Orange County and Long Beach are smaller airports, less than a 30-minute drive from Disneyland.
 LAX is farther away but often has the best fares because it's a large airport.